MiniMax M3 review: Open-weights with 1M context, tested

 For most of the past year, teams choosing an AI model have faced an awkward split.
 The models that scored best on hard coding tests were the closed ones you rent through an API and never see inside.
 The models you could download and run on your own hardware were cheaper and more private, but they trailed on the work that mattered.
 You picked control or you picked capability.
 Rarely both.

 MiniMax M3, released on 1 June 2026, is the clearest sign yet that the gap is closing.
-It is a Chinese-built open-weights model, meaning you can download it, inspect it, and run it on your own servers, and on at least one demanding coding benchmark it edges past models that cost far more and stay locked behind someone else's API.
+It is a Chinese-built open-weights model (opens in a new tab), meaning you can download it, inspect it, and run it on your own servers, and on at least one demanding coding benchmark it edges past models that cost far more and stay locked behind someone else's API.

 For an Australian business, the "so what" is simple.
 If you handle data you can't legally or comfortably send to a third party, client files, medical records, audit material, a capable model you can keep entirely in-house used to mean accepting weaker results.
 M3 narrows that compromise.
 The catch, as always, is the hardware bill, and a few of the numbers around the launch deserve a closer look before you bank on them.